How you’ll spend your time and reward your curiosity

-Step aboard the National Geographic Explorer or Orion and embark on an active, immersive, South America west coast travel experience in the iconic wildness of Patagonia.
+Step aboard the National Geographic Endurance, Explorer, or Orion and embark on an active, immersive, South America west coast travel experience in the iconic wildness of Patagonia.
 This region, isolated by jagged peaks, vast steppes, and carved with fjords and channels was once only the domain of hearty backpackers.
 Today, aboard our specially equipped expedition ships, we are able to explore its wildest places with the luxury of comfort.

 Zodiac cruise, kayak, hike, and walk wherever we anchor: there’s nothing passive about our expedition style.
 Our captain’s dexterity and the logistical savvy of our expedition leader allow us to get you out on frequent forays for up-close encounters with this region and its wonders.
 Head off in a Zodiac to spot rockhopper penguins along the coast, or hike across a nearly flooded plain to the face of a retreating glacier.
 Take long hikes or short walks in national parks and private parklands we access through our worldwide network of friends.
 Snap photos of the large colonies of fur seals.
 Or linger with your National Geographic photographer or your Lindblad Expeditions-National Geographic certified photo instructor to cover the landscapes, wildlife, and telling details as if you were on assignment for National Geographic magazine.